PRECIOUS-Gold on course for worst week since November as dollar rises

 “Better sentiment on the stock markets and a reluctance by the physical gold investors are weighing on its price.”

-Holdings of the SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, fell 0.52 percent to 784.22 tonnes on Thursday, falling to their lowest level since late December.
+Holdings of the SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, on Thursday fell 0.52 percent to 784.22 tonnes, their lowest level since late December.

-Among other precious metals, spot palladium fell 0.6 percent to $1,534.31 per ounce, retreating from its all-time peak of $1,565.09 scaled earlier in the week.
-The metal is on course for a fourth consecutive week of gains.
+Elsewhere, palladium was steady at $1,542.96 an ounce.
+The metal had hit an all-time peak of $1,565.09 earlier this week and is headed for a fourth consecutive week of gains.

-Platinum fell 0.4 percent to $866.37.
+Platinum fell 0.8 percent to $863.43.
 The metal is on track for a third straight weekly gain.
-(Reporting by Swati Verma, Sethuraman N R and Arijit Bose in Bengaluru; Editing by Alexander Smith)
+(Reporting by Swati Verma, Sethuraman N R and Arijit Bose in Bengaluru; Editing by Alexander Smith and Louise Heavens)